joseAf28/PlasmaCDAE/README.md

   $$
   y^{(k+1)} = y^{(k)} + \eta \left( g_{\phi}(y^{(k)}; x; \sigma_k) - y^{(k)}\right)
   $$
-  where the $\sigma_k$ is the noise variance, Initially set to relative high value, the noise variance is gradually decreased with the iteractions.
+  where the $\sigma_k$ is the noise variance, Initially set to a relatively high value, the noise variance is gradually decreases with the iteractions.
 This approach helps the model correct large deviations in the early stages and fine-tune the estimate in later iterations.

-  This approch constitutes works as an adaptive correction method: higher noise levels assist in navigating larger errors by providing broader corrective signals whereas lower noise levels enable precise adjustments as the solution nears equilibrium.
+  This approach works as an adaptive correction method: higher noise levels assist in navigating larger errors by providing broader corrective signals, whereas lower noise levels enable precise adjustments as the solution nears equilibrium.

 - **Convergence Criterion**

   The equilibrium state $y^*$ is reached when the corrective vector vanishes:
   $$
-  v(y^*; x) = g_{\phi}(y^*;x) - x
+  v(y^*; x) = g_{\phi}(y^*;x) - y
   $$
   Equivalently, convergence is defined by the norm of the corrective vector field falling below a small threshold $\epsilon$:
   $$